easysoa/EasySOA/samples/easysoa-samples-smarttravel/easysoa-samples-smarttravel-services-backup/readme.txt

 To build this mock : mvn assembly:assembly

 To launch the mock :
-- Unzip the generated zip "travel-services-backup-1.0-SNAPSHOT-bin.zip" un a folder and unzip it.
+- unzip target/easysoa-samples-smarttravel-services-backup-0.4-SNAPSHOT-bin.zip -d target
-- Go to the bin directory
+- cd target/easysoa-samples-smarttravel-services-backup-0.4-SNAPSHOT/bin
-- Execute the following command : java -jar travel-services-backup-1.0-SNAPSHOT.jar http://localhost:9020/
+- java -jar easysoa-samples-smarttravel-services-backup-0.4-SNAPSHOT.jar http://localhost:9020/

 -------

 This mock is a modified copy of the meteo-sca-backup to avoid problems due to differences with WSDL signatures (One reason is that FraSCAti ignore JAXWS annotations).

 In addition, two other mock are included :
 - The currency mock : http://www.currencyserver.de/webservice/currencyserverwebservice.asmx?WSDL
 - The translate mock : http://api.microsofttranslator.com/V1/Soap.svc?WSDL